Th3Tr00p3r/gSTED-sFCS/README.md

 ## Dependencies/Imports:

-- Python 3.x
+- Python 3.8.6 (some dependencies may not support newer versions yet, e.g. QScintilla does not support python 3.9 yet)

-- PyQt5 - Qt-Python API, used for GUI and timers
+- PyQt5 - Qt-Python API, used for GUI and timers (installed with Eric IDE)

 - pandas - currently used only for reading the settings out of laziness (overkill)